Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company has a stateless application that runs on four Amazon EC2 instances.
 The application requires tour instances at all times to support all traffic.
 A SysOps administrator must design a highly available, fault-tolerant architecture that continually supports all traffic if one Availability Zone becomes unavailable.
 Which configuration meets these requirements?

 - [ ] Deploy two Auto Scaling groups in two Availability Zones with a minimum capacity of two instances in each group.
-- [ ] Deploy an Auto Scaling group across two Availability Zones with a minimum capacity of four instances
+- [ ] Deploy an Auto Scaling group across two Availability Zones with a minimum capacity of four instances.
 - [x] Deploy an Auto Scaling group across three Availability Zones with a minimum capacity of four instances.
 - [ ] Deploy an Auto Scaling group across three Availability Zones with a minimum capacity of six instances.